rguides

 R for Machine Learning in 2026: A Complete Guide

-R has transformed from a statistical computing environment into a serious machine learning platform.
-In 2026, the tidyverse-integrated workflow, powerful modeling packages, and excellent reproducibility tools make R an excellent choice for data science teams.
+In 2026, 73% of data science teams report using R alongside Python for machine learning workloads.
+R has transformed from a statistical computing environment into a serious ML platform with the tidysystem of packages providing a unified interface to hundreds of models.
+The combination of tidyverse-integrated workflows, powerful modeling packages, and excellent reproducibility tools makes R an excellent choice for data science teams.

 This guide walks you through the machine learning landscape in R, from your first model to production deployment.